Companies

 is approved by a competent authority under the relevant laws;

-“approved stock exchange” means any of the
+or “approved stock exchange”

-following –
+means –

-EU/EFTA regulated market;
+securities exchange in an EU/EFTA regulated market;

-(g) the
+(c) the

 Johannesburg Stock Exchange;

-under the relevant laws to approve –
+anywhere else, means a person or body authorised under the relevant laws to

-central securities depository; and
+securities depository; and

-(ii) a
+(ii) use

-company which has issued listed shares (whether or not
+that has issued listed shares (whether or not acting by a duly appointed agent)

 “computer system” means a computer based system